 - New state funding of \$2.3 million for the initial phases of a comprehensive children's mental health system.
-Mandated service improvement and development which is expected to cost the state \$16.6 million per year after 1992.
-See Chapter III for a more complete discussion of the state's plans for implementing the children's legislation. - New state funding of \$3.1 million over the next two years for continued expansion of community support programs for adults with serious and persistent mental illness. - New state funding of \$6.8 million to provide case management, residential and medical services for persons with mental illness who have lost their Medical Assistance (MA) eligibility due to their residence in facilities which have been determined to be Institutions for Mental Diseases (IMD's).
-See Chapter IV for a more complete discussion of the state's plans for addressing the IMD issue. - New state funding of approximately \$3.0 million for community alternatives for persons with mental illness who will be required to move out of nursing homes due to federal requirements (OBRA-87).
-See Chapter IV for a more complete discussion of the state's plans for addressing this issue. - New legislation and state funding of \$600,000 to establish a program for treatment of compulsive gambling.

-A policy commitment and initial funding to plan for the development of small state-operated community facilities for persons with mental illness as an alternative to continued long-term residence in state institutions.
+Full funding for the new mandates which are scheduled to be effective in 1991 and 1992 is expected to be \$27 million in the next biennium.
+See Chapter IV for a more complete discussion of the state's plans for implementing the children's legislation. - New state funding of \$3.1 million over the next two years for continued expansion of community support programs for adults with serious and persistent mental illness.
+See Chapter V for a more complete discussion of the state's plans for addressing this issue. - New state funding of \$6.8 million to provide case management, residential and medical services for persons with mental illness who have lost their Medical Assistance (MA) eligibility due to their residence in facilities which have been determined to be Institutions for Mental Diseases (IMDs).
+See Chapter V for a more complete discussion of the state's plans for addressing the IMD issue. - New state funding of approximately \$3.0 million for community alternatives for persons with mental illness who will be required to move out of nursing homes due to federal requirements (OBRA-87).
+See Chapter IV for a more complete discussion of the state's plans for addressing this issue. - New legislation and state funding of \$600,000 to establish a program for treatment of compulsive gambling. - A policy commitment and initial funding to plan for the development of small state-operated community facilities for persons with mental illness as an alternative to continued long-term residence in RTCs.